 Navigating to a Post-Capitalist Future

 All of these (and more) priorities must be pursued, and are certainly part of the solution.
 Yet major questions remain.
 Although the above notions are far from fringe concepts, the capitalist hegemony and accompanying plutocracy do not take challenges to their status lightly, and will use every tool in their arsenal to ensure post-capitalist narratives are smeared, misdirected, or co-opted.
 Front and center in this battle, both ideological and practiced, sits one of capitalism’s greatest battleships – the “red destroyer”.
-A vestige of the McCarthy era, the conditioned loathing and fear of anything that resembles communism persists today.
+A vestige of, the conditioned loathing and fear of anything that resembles communism persists today.
 To those who still hold that fear, “post-capitalist” or “anti-capitalist” is translated to mean a dangerous devolution towards a homogenous, conformist assemblage of impoverished laborers toiling away under the watchful eye of authoritarian command centers.
 Yet “post-capitalist” can mean a wide-ranging number of things, and most certainly need not resemble Maoist China nor present-day North Korea.
 Navigating this discourse (both rhetorically and materially), however, presents itself a challenge in certain communities.

 Additionally, calls to localize and cultivate community-oriented resilience can be perceived as an exclusive and elitist endeavor.
 Localization of supply chains can be suicidal if ones’ geography precludes them from accessing water and arable land, or is prone to severe droughts.
 For the millions of Indian and Chinese middle-class workers that emerged after the relative liberalization of their economies, a post-capitalist future may conjure up images of a more oppressive era.
 In some places, short- to mid-term poverty eradication has proved a daunting proposition in the absence of markets for goods and services.
 These are all essential considerations in the post-capitalist dialogue, and should be held at the forefront of the transition, rather than as cultural and geopolitical afterthoughts.
 Although we may not have all the answers to these queries, we can be certain that, with respect to solving the problems it created, capitalism is not one of them.